-For each law, we discuss the main findings and we provide indicative graphical representations of the data for the most interesting cases.
-An extended report with all the results can be found in the Appendix.
+Due to the limited space it is practically impossible to provide all the data in detail7.
+Therefore, for each law, we discuss the main findings and we provide indicative graphical representations of the data for the most interesting cases.

 4.1 Continuing Change (Law I)